3 May 2012

-One of Hedges’ core messages is that unless America overcomes its addiction to “rampant consumption” it is basically finished.
+Hedges’ core messages include that unless America has succumbed to a “corporate coup d’etat”, in which both the Republicans and the Democrats are “hand-maidens to corporate interests”, and unless the country overcomes its addiction to “rampant consumption” it is finished.
 He suggests that the Occupy Wall Street movement, which has been reincarnated in the last couple of days, offers “a glimmer of hope”, partly because it is a non-violent movement.

 He argues that Americans need to focus their energies on overthrowing the oligarchy of their “corporate overlords” – giant corporations such as ExxonMobil and banks like Goldman Sachs.
 He believes that, as a result of the way in which US political parties are funded, as a result of political lobbying, as a result of the revolving door between government and business, organizations such as these have been able to subvert the democratic process and stage what he calls a “corporate coup”.
 Hedges stresses that he is not anti-capitalist.
 He’s just against ‘supra-national corporate capitalism’.